-Allegiant Air jet skids off snowy Sioux Falls runway
+Allegiant Air jet skids off snowy South Dakota runway

 SIOUX FALLS, S.D.
-(AP) — No one was hurt when an Allegiant Air passenger jet skidded off a snowy runway in Sioux Falls.
+(AP) — No one was hurt when an Allegiant Air passenger jet skidded off a snowy runway in South Dakota.

-Allegiant spokeswoman Krysta Levy says Flight 456 carrying 155 passengers and six crew members from Las Vegas touched down at Sioux Falls Regional Airport just before noon Sunday when heavy snow and crosswinds caused the McDonnell Douglas MD-80 to slide 20 feet off the runway.
+Allegiant spokeswoman Krysta Levy says Flight 456 carrying 155 passengers and six crew members from Las Vegas touched down at Sioux Falls Regional Airport just before noon Sunday when heavy snow and crosswinds caused the McDonnell Douglas MD-80 to slide 20 feet (6 meters) off the runway.

 Levy says passengers walked down the plane’s rear stairs and were taken by buses to the terminal.
 She says no one was injured.